Chir0student/AppAddict-Rasticrac/README.md

 - v4.0 Alpha 1.3 - Added iTunes link locator, and something else?

 - v4.0 Alpha 2 - Major Additions (And Removes)

+Known bugs:

+- MEGA API has syntax errors for some reason... needs to be fixed!